tamtakoe/validators-constructor/README.md

         var typeNumberError = this.number(value) //you can find any validator in `this`

         if (typeNumberError) {
-            return typeNumberError; //returns error message of other validator }
+            return typeNumberError; //returns error message of `number` validator }

         if (value > options.to) {
             return {
-                error: 'range.many', //error is error key.
+                error: 'range.many', //error is key.
 It should be unique
                 message: options.manyMessage || 'is too many (should be from %{from} to %{to})',
-                description: 'Make your number less'
+                description: 'Make your number less' //You can use extra fields }
-            }
         }